We help divorcing and separating clients

 Realities of Old-Style Divorce

-actual or threatened court action), is an option that has many disadvantages.
+actual or threatened court action), is an option that can have disadvantages.
 Here are some realities about that option:

 In a court divorce, a judge makes life-altering decisions for you

-based on evidence and lawyers' arguments ... and may get it wrong.
+based on evidence and legal arguments ... and may get it wrong.
 You get to live with the consequences.

 divorce legal fees are extremely expensive (more than you would likely imagine or

 Old-style divorce often starts a destructive cycle where one court battle or power struggle merely follows another.
 These cycles can go on for years